 You also have the option of storing some cryptocurrency online and some offline.
 Store the bulk of your currency in a very secure setting offline.
 Store a smaller amount, such as the amount you would use for online shopping, online.
 Make sure you backup your offline wallet like any other important financial information, as viruses and computer failures can damage the information.
 Also remember that software updates often fix vulnerabilities, so keep your software, both for your device and for the wallet, up to date.

-You don’t have to rely solely on the security of the wallet you are using to secure your cryptocurrency.
+You don’t have to rely solely on the security of the wallet you are using to secure your cryptocurrency from mining.
 Using multisignature wallets and two-factor authentication adds extra layers of security to your storage.
 You should also use long, complex passwords that are easy for you to remember.
 Try using a nonsense sentence, complete with punctuation, spaces and at least one numeral.

 Storing Multiple Cryptocurrency Types